abesto/duolingo-to-anki/README.md

 Download word list from [Duolingo](http://duolingo.com), save into [Anki](http://ankisrs.net/)-compatible format.
 Duolingo is an online language learning tool; Anki is a flash-card application useful for practicing your vocabulary.

+If you only want to do flashcard reviews of the words you learn on Duolingo, you'll probably have an easier time just using the flashcard system built right into Duolingo.
+To reach it, click on "Words" in the top menu, then "Review flashcards" on the right.

+## Releases

 You can download the latest version from the [Releases](https://github.com/abesto/duolingo-to-anki/releases/) page right here on GitHub.

+## Security
-**Note**: You'll be asked for your username and password each time; they are not saved and are transmitted over HTTPS securely.
+You'll be asked for your username and password each time; they are not saved and are transmitted over HTTPS securely.
+This can probably be improved, see [Issue #6](https://github.com/abesto/duolingo-to-anki/issues/6).

 ## Usage
  * On Duolingo, select the language you want to use as the foreign language.
 (Limitation: currently English is always the "native" language in `duolingo-to-anki`.)